11212 Jasper Avenue, Edmonton

 Next was the extra crispy beer-battered KFC.
 This was one of my favourite dishes of the night.
 It is served with ganjang dip, and a traditional gochujang dip, taro fries, and korean coleslaw.
 The chicken was very crispy and delicious, and I really liked the sauces that it was served with (and the fact that the sauce was served on the side! pro trip, I always ask for sauce on the side so you can dip and so the chicken stays crispy!).
 That being said, I found that the taro fries were really dry and not as pleasant to eat.
 I’m thinking it was maybe a bad batch of taro, because YEGCravings really enjoyed the taro fries.

 Last main was Jang’s Gogi Platter.
 This comes with teriyaki ribeye with a kimchi butter, galbi, spicy pork shoulder and pork belly.
 When I went, they were out of Pork Belly but replaced it with their Bulgogi.
 My favourite two meats were probably the galbi and bulgogi (even though it doesn’t regularly come with the bulgogi).
 Overall, really good, and I like the variety of meat.
 That being said though, I think if I were going to go for lettuce wraps, I like the Bossam from Nongbu or from Hanjan a bit more.
 It’s a bit more modestly priced and you’d be able to get other dishes.

-Overall I had a good experience at Jang.
-There were some hits and misses but given that they just opened, they are off to a good start.
+Overall I had an okay experience at Jang.
+There were some hits and misses but given that they just opened, they have some promise.
 Their dishes are quite unique from the other restaurants in Edmonton.
 I would definitely recommend giving them a try.
 Go for the Fried Chicken and the platters!